• HOME

 • Town: Panajachel

-Finally, if you are someone who wants to fuse community, coworking space, and coffee all into one, then consider staying at Selina in Panajachel.
+Finally, if you want to combine community, coworking space, and coffee, consider staying at Selina in Panajachel.

-As you may know, Selina is a chain hotel/hostel but one that is boutique in budget and style with bohemian and destination-inspired decorated rooms, enticing outdoor pools, coworking spaces with fast wifi, and a community of backpackers and nomads.
+As you may know, Selina is a chain hotel/hostel, but one that is boutique in budget and style.
+It has bohemian and destination-inspired decorated rooms, enticing outdoor pools, coworking spaces with fast Wi-Fi, and a community of backpackers and nomads.

-Whether or not you are a digital nomad living in Lake Atitlán or simply on vacation looking for community and strong wifi, then don’t overlook Selina!
+Whether or not you’re a digital nomad living in Lake Atitlán or simply on vacation looking for community and strong WiFi, don’t overlook Selina!

 Want to stay at Selina?